 Logarithmical Luminance: This algorithm works with logarithmic brightness (luminance).
-This corresponds to the human eye's perception of brightness, which makes this algorithm appropriate for most bracketing series.
+This corresponds to the human eye's

 Quadratic Luminance: This algorithm works with the fourth power of brightness and is thus well suited to editing bright bracketing series.

 Chroma: This algorithm calculates the weighting from the colours of the individual images and is best suited to bracketing series with high colour contrast.